fss-fmi/sugaming/.github/ISSUE_TEMPLATE/question.md

 ---
-name: "❓ Question"
+name: '❓ Question'
-about: "A general question about this project."
+about: 'A general question about this project.'
-title: "question: "
+title: 'question: '
-labels: "question"
+labels: 'question'
-assignees: ""
+assignees: ''
 ---

 **Issue type**
 I'm submitting a ...

 - [ ] 🐛 bug report
 - [ ] 🆕 feature request
 - [ ] 🧪 testing request